 Sarcoids are rare on the upper trunk, back, and neck – unless there has been skin damage (injection sites, rubbing or injury).

 Sarcoid is a form of Cancer

-Sarcoids tend to recurrence.
-There are very few cases which spontaneously resolve.
+- Sarcoids tend to recur.
+There are very few cases which spontaneously resolve

-Sarcoid can infiltrate between muscles and can sometimes be very extensive and aggressive locally.
+- Sarcoids can infiltrate between muscles and can sometimes be very extensive and aggressive locally

 STOP AND THINK before you apply anything to a sarcoid.